A note on the $8\pi$ problem of J\"ager-Luckhaus system: Introduction

 \section{Introduction}

 This paper is concerned with J\"ager-Luckhaus system

-where $\mu =\fint_\Omega u_0\dd{x}$ and $\Omega\subset\mathbb{R}^2$ is the unit disk $B_1:=\{|x|<1\}$.
-The system \eqref{sys: JL} is a simplified version of chemotaxis models, proposed by Keller and Segel \cite{Keller1970}, which describes oriented movement of cells in response to chemical stimulus.
-Here, $u = u(x, t)$ denotes the density of cells and $v = v(x, t)$ represents the concentration of chemicals.
+where $\mu := \fint_\Omega u_0\dd{x}$ denotes the average initial mass, $\nu$ denotes the outward unit normal vector field to the boundary $\partial\Omega$, and $\Omega\subset\mathbb{R}^2$ is the unit disk $B_1:=\{x\in\mathbb{R}^2: |x|<1\}$.
+The system \eqref{sys: JL} is a parabolic-elliptic simplified version of Keller-Segel model~\cite{Keller1970}, proposed by J\"ager and Luckhaus~\cite{Jaeger1992}.
+It describes oriented movement of cells in response to chemical stimulus.
+Here, $u = u(x, t)$ denotes the density of cells and $v = v(x, t)$ represents the concentration of chemical signals.
+The goal of this paper is to investigate the global classical solvability of \eqref{sys: JL} with critical initial mass $8\pi$.

-J\"ager and Luckhaus \cite{Jaeger1992} found that initial function with large mass can be constructed such that the corresponding radial solution blows up at \(x=0\) in finite time, whereas for a large class of continuous initial data $u_0$ with mass less than a number, the solutions of the system \eqref{sys: JL} exist globally and remain bounded.
-Nagai \cite{Nagai1995} considered radial solutions of \eqref{sys: JL} and deduced the two-dimensional critical mass $8\pi$ for blowup in the sense that let \(\Omega=B_R\subset\mathbb{R}^n\) (\(R>0\)), \begin{itemize} \item either \(n=1\) or \(n=2\) and $\int_\Omega u_0\dd{x}<8\pi$ implies all solutions are globally bounded; \item when \(n\geq3\) or \(n=2\) and $m>8\pi$, there exists $\varepsilon(m)>0$ such that the solution of \eqref{sys: JL} with initial data satisfying $\int_\Omega u_0\dd{x} = m>0$ and $\int_\Omega u_0|x|^2\dd{x} <\varepsilon(m)$ blows up in finite time. \end{itemize} Ohtsuka, Senba and Suzuki \cite{Ohtsuka2007} showed that if a radial solution with supercritical mass blows up, then blowup happens in finite time.
-In two and higher dimensions, Winkler found that there exists \(m_\star(n,R)>0\) such that for any radial initial data with larger mass than \(m_\star\), which is more concentrated than its average mass in an appropriate sense, the solution blows up in finite time\cite{Winkler2019}.
-Souplet and Winkler studied the spatial profile of radial solutions at finite blowup time, under mild assumptions on initial data in higher dimensions \cite{Souplet2019}.
-For more related results, we refer to \cite{Nagai2001,Nagai1997,Nagai2000,Horstmann2001,Winkler2013} and references therein.
+J\"ager and Luckhaus \cite{Jaeger1992} found that radially symmetric initial function with large mass can be constructed such that the corresponding solution explodes at $x=0$ in finite time, whereas for a large class of continuous initial data $u_0$ with mass less than a number, solutions of \eqref{sys: JL} exist globally and remain bounded.
+Nagai \cite{Nagai1995} considered radial solutions of \eqref{sys: JL} and deduced the two-dimensional critical mass $8\pi$ for finite-time blow-up in the sense that in the $n$-dimensional open ball $\Omega = \{x\in\mathbb{R}^n: |x|<R\}$, \begin{itemize} \item either $n=1$ or $n=2$ and $\int_\Omega u_0\dd{x}<8\pi$ implies all solutions are globally bounded; \item when $n\geq3$ and $m>0$ or $n=2$ and $m>8\pi$, there exists $\varepsilon(m)>0$ such that the solution of \eqref{sys: JL} with initial data satisfying $\int_\Omega u_0\dd{x} = m$ and $\int_\Omega u_0|x|^2\dd{x} <\varepsilon(m)$ blows up in finite time. \end{itemize} Ohtsuka, Senba and Suzuki \cite{Ohtsuka2007} showed that if a radial solution with supercritical mass blows up, then blow-up happens in finite time.
+Winkler considered instability of spatial homogeneity and deduced that for $n\ge2$, there exists $m_\star(n,R)>0$ such that for any radial initial datum with mass exceeding $m_\star$, which is more concentrated than its average mass in an appropriate sense, the solution blows up in finite time~\cite{Winkler2019}.
+Souplet and Winkler studied the spatial profile of radial solutions exploding in finite time, under mild assumptions on initial data in higher dimensions~\cite{Souplet2019}.
+For more related results, we refer to \cite{Nagai2001, Nagai1997, Nagai2000, Senba2000,Horstmann2001, Winkler2013, Kohatsu2025} and references therein.